 Scouts Association / Girlguiding UK - www.scouts.org.uk, www.girlguiding.org.uk

 Prince’s Trust - www.princes-trust.org.uk

 No matter where in the world you may be travelling to the UK from Send My Bag can help you move everything internationally quickly and affordably, find out more on international shipping to the UK.

-If you are moving permanently to the UK, we have some excellent advice on buying a home abroad that will help you avoid any time-consuming oversights.
+If you are moving to the UK permanently, we have some excellent advice on buying a home abroad that will help you avoid any time-consuming oversights.